ibm-cloud-docs/image-templates/create-standard-image.md

 ## Next steps

 After the image template is created, more virtual servers can be created by using the template.
-The new virtual servers will have the same configurations that are included in the image template.
+The new virtual servers have the same configurations that are included in the image template.